shrpnsld/workspace/README.md

 # Features

-* Uses only bash and standard command line utilities
 * Compatible with bash 3.x (works on macOS)
+* No external dependencies (uses only standard command line utilities)
-* Supports compeltion for branch and project names
+* Supports autocompeltion for branch and project names
 * Customizable (to some extend)
 * Free for all ([MIT license](LICENSE.txt))

 # Usage

 `workspace` has standard actions, that specify what to do with projects.
-Projects are filtered by name or git repository state (branch name, uncommited changes, detached HEAD).
+Projects are filtered by name or git repository state (branch name, uncommited changes, detached HEAD, or custom predicate).

 ### Actions